Equity, Diversity and Inclusion

 Supporting our Associate Company – Folk Dance Remixed – a multi-cultural dance and music company presenting vibrant performances that mix folk and hip-hop including the commission of their 2021 show Hope.

 Facilitating Round Table discussions for folk artists of colour in partnership with Black Lives in Music and English Folk Expo.
-If you would like to be part of these conversations, please email Katy Spicer, CEO and Artistic Director, This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+If you would like to be part of these conversations, please email Katy Spicer, CEO and Artistic Director, [email protected]

 Producing Folk Folk videos and podcasts: conversations which celebrate the diversity of today’s folk musicians and dancers and explore some of the biggest issues within England’s rich cultural landscape